adambard/learnxinyminutes-docs/gleam.html.markdown

 modern syntax inspired by languages like OCaml, Rust and Elixir.

-Being a pretty modern development, Gleam comes with a compiler, a build tool, a code formatter, several editor integrations, and package manager.
+Being a pretty modern development, Gleam comes with a compiler, a build tool, a code formatter, several editor integrations, and a package manager.

 Being part of the larger BEAM ecosystem, the programs created with Gleam can also make use of thousands of published packages written in Erlang or Elixir.

-The design of the language is very concise so it feature no null values, no exceptions, clear error messages, and a practical type system.
+The design of the language is very concise so it features no null values, no exceptions, clear error messages, and a practical type system.

 JavaScript is additionally supported as a compile target, so you can run Gleam